bineeshajabi/6DOF_robotic_manipulator/README_6dof_PID.md

 * Runtime trajectory execution using rqt
 * Real-time PID tuning and validation

-**NOTE : For effort command interface (without position command interface), the position+velocity trajectory following error is mapped to effort commands through a PID loop if it is configured.
+**NOTE** : For effort command interface (without position command interface), the position+velocity trajectory following error is mapped to effort commands through a PID loop if it is configured.
 In addition, it adds trajectory’s effort as feedforward effort to the PID output.
-**
+Also with effort interface the model doesnt move without mentioning the gains.

 ---

 ## Software Requirements